MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 - communication over port 443 to the private cloud management console (ex: VMware vCenter machine)

 - Internal and external DNS resolution.
-The DNS server must resolve internal names, such as the vCenter endpoint for vSphere or cloud agent service endpoint for Azure Stack HCI.
+The DNS server must resolve internal names, such as the vCenter endpoint for vSphere or cloud agent service endpoint for Azure Local.
 The DNS server must also be able to resolve external addresses that are [required URLs](network-requirements.md#outbound-connectivity-requirements) for deployment.
 - Internet access

 ## Appliance VM IP address requirements